Diego Velázquez: Legacy

+In the late nineteenth century, artists such as James McNeill Whistler and John Singer Sargent were strongly influenced by Velázquez.

 Modern recreations of classics

 The respect with which twentieth century painters regard Velázquez's work attests to its continuing importance.
 Pablo Picasso paid homage to Velázquez in 1957 when he recreated Las Meninas in 44 variations, in his characteristic style.
 Although Picasso was concerned that his reinterpretations of Velázquez's painting would be seen merely as copies rather than as unique representations, the enormous works—the largest he had produced since Guernica (1937)—entered the canon of Spanish art.

 Salvador Dalí, as with Picasso, in anticipation of the tercentennial of Velázquez's death, created in 1958 a work entitled Velázquez Painting the Infanta Margarita With the Lights and Shadows of His Own Glory.
 The color scheme shows Dalí's serious tribute to Velázquez; the work also functioned, as in Picasso's case, as a vehicle for the presentation of newer theories in art and thought—nuclear mysticism, in Dalí's case.

 The Anglo-Irish painter Francis Bacon found Velázquez's Portrait of Innocent X to be "one of the greatest portraits ever".
 He created several expressionist variations of this piece in the 1950s; however, Bacon's paintings sometimes presented a more gruesome image of Innocent.
 One such famous variation, entitled Figure with Meat (1954), shows the pope between two halves of a bisected cow.

 Some South American artists also paid tribute to him such as Fernando Botero with his portraits of oversized characters extracted from some of Vélasquez paintings and Herman Braun-Vega with his series Velasquez stripped bare accompanied by the Menines from which the main polyptych is exhibited at the Museum of Antioquia in Medellín, Colombia and the quadriptych Velasquez going to his easel is at the Blanton Museum of Art in Austin, Texas.